 A person who puts his name on a bill for the accommodation of another stands in the position of a surety, and, if he takes up the bill, he may prove in the other's bankruptcy1.
 Where there is mutual accommodation paper and a bankruptcy of one party, the solvent party must, before proof, take up his own paper and so relieve the bankrupt's estate2.
-If both parties become bankrupt, there can be no proof on either side in respect of the accommodation paper, but, if there is a cash balance on either side, proof may be made for that
+If both parties become bankrupt, there can be no proof on either side in respect of the accommodation paper, but, if there is a cash balance on either

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234